kashuz/optom-rest/OPTOM.md

+# Installation prerequisites

+* "kash_checkout" and "kash_coam" modules must be installed in advance.

 # Differences between "optom" and "master" branches

 * Unused APIs were removed (they never should bew used in mobile application too):